Hardcoded subtitles

 Are hardcoded captions accessible?+

 They're visible to everyone but don't satisfy 'closed captions' accessibility requirements that demand toggleable tracks.
-For broadcast/streaming compliance, deliver a separate VTT or SRT alongside.
+For broadcast/streaming compliance, deliver a separate VTT or SRT alongside the burned-in MP4.

 Related terms